 to Dustin Nilsen and Will Norris, City of Hood River

 from Alex Dupey, AICP, Nathan Polanski, PE, MIG

 re The Heights Streetscape Plan

-Stakeholder Meeting Summary
+Draft Stakeholder Meeting Summary

-date May 21, 2021
+date May 10, 2021

-This memorandum, which will be updated as additional stakeholder meetings take place during Phase 1 of the project, summarizes the major themes identified during a series of small group interviews conducted in April and May 2021.
+This memorandum summarizes the major themes identified during a series of small group interviews conducted in April and May 2021.
 These interviews were conducted by MIG, Inc., the consultant project manager, and the Next Door, part of the consultant team charged with facilitating meetings with primarily Spanish-speaking participants.
 Stakeholder meeting were organized to gather input on the project area from individuals and groups with a specific interest in the area (e.g., they own a business in the Heights) and provided an opportunity for the project team to explore specific issues in depth.
 Meetings were captured using one to two notetakers.
 Summaries are attached as Appendix A at the end of this document.
 The project team facilitated the following small groups (attendees does not include City staff or consultant team members):